Mount Paektu: Millennium eruption

 The mountain's caldera was created in 946 by the colossal (VEI 6) "Millennium" or "Tianchi" eruption, one of the most powerful eruptions in the last 5,000 years, comparable to the 230 CE eruption of Lake Taupō and the 1815 eruption of Mount Tambora.
 The eruption, whose tephra has been found in the southern part of Hokkaido, Japan, and as far away as Greenland, destroyed much of the volcano's summit, leaving a caldera that today is filled by Heaven Lake.

 According to the Korean historical record Goryeosa, in 946 "thunders from heaven's drum" were heard in the city of Kaesong, then the capital of Goryeo, about 450 km south of the volcano.
-The event reportedly terrified King Jeongjong so much, that convicts were pardoned and set free.
+The event reportedly terrified Jeongjong, 3rd monarch of Goryeo so much, that convicts were pardoned and set free.
 According to Kōfuku-ji Temple's historical records, on 3 November, "white ash rain" fell in Nara, Japan, about 1100 km southeast from the mountain Three months later, on 7 February 947, explosive noises were reported in the city of Kyoto (Japan), about 1000 km southeast of Paektu.